Luizerko/indigenous_clusters_and_communities/README.md

  - The [clustering documentation](https://github.com/Luizerko/master_thesis/tree/main/docs/CLUSTERING.md) describing all the clustering technical implementations and obtained results.

-If you want to take a look at the code itself, go into the [`tainacan_collection`](https://github.com/Luizerko/indigenous_clusters_and_communities/tree/main/tainacan_collection) folder and explore the individual files.
+If you want to take a look at the code itself, go into the [`tainacan_collection`](https://github.com/Luizerko/indigenous_clusters_and_communities/tree/main/tainacan_collection) folder and explore the individual files inside the desired pipeline (image-based or textual-based).

 I hope you have as much fun going through the repo as I had developing it all :grin: